The Patrician Bidder

 In March 2015, Schachter told the website Destination Luxury, “I love working with [Philbrick] and his new Mayfair space.
 Philbrick dwells in the land of secondary market dealing where recently made art is resold, but still displayed in super high caliber exhibition settings featuring amazing juxtapositions like the recent pairings of market high-fliers Tauba Auerbach and R.H.
 Quaytman and Sterling Ruby and Joe Bradley.
 The prices are sure to be more than the first time around, but so is the quality of the fare you are certain to see.”

-Schachter put Philbrick on his “Movers and Shakers” column in the August 17, 2015 issue of Baku Magazine, writing, “Philbrick[’s] … new gallery on Davies Street made a splash with its spectacular opening show this summer featuring Mike Kelley and Sterling Ruby, and we can expect the high quality to continue.… Surely a talent that will be moving and shaking not just now but for decades to come.”
+Schachter put Philbrick in his “Movers and Shakers” column in the August 17, 2015, issue of Baku Magazine, writing, “Philbrick[’s] … new gallery on Davies Street made a splash with its spectacular opening show this summer featuring Mike Kelley and Sterling Ruby, and we can expect the high quality to continue.… Surely a talent that will be moving and shaking not just now but for decades to come.”

 In December 2018, Schachter took to Artnet, where he has a regular column, to praise Philbrick’s brand-new, now-shuttered gallery in Miami.
 Earlier that year, Schachter told a story that illustrated just how chummy the two were.